 4.Include a table of contents.
 NOTE: An acknowledgments page is not necessary.

-6.Stories previously published in journals, magazines or anthologies, and stories that have won awards, may be included in the manuscript.
+5.Stories previously published in journals, magazines or anthologies, and stories that have won awards, may be (and probably should be) included in the manuscript.

-9.Simultaneous submissions are acceptable, but please withdraw your manuscript if it is accepted by another publisher.
+8.Simultaneous submissions are acceptable, but please withdraw your manuscript immediately if it is accepted by another publisher.
 Withdrawal can be completed via Submittable, or if mailed, send an email to Editor@Press53.com asking that your entry be withdrawn.
 Reading fees are not refundable.

-10.Confirmation of receipt will be sent via e-mail by Submittable immediately after submission.
+9.Confirmation of receipt will be sent via e-mail by Submittable immediately after submission.
 If entering by mail, you will receive an email notifying you that your entry has been registered.
-An announcement of our winner and finalists will be sent to all entrants via email and posted on the Press 53 website, Facebook and Twitter on the dates indicated above.
+An announcement of our winner and finalists will be sent to all entrants via email and posted on the Press 53 website, Facebook and Twitter at the time we announce our winner.

 If you have any questions or concerns other than technical issues with the submissions manager, please contact Editor@Press53.com.

 Submissions for the Press 53 Award for Short Fiction will open September 1, 2015 and will close at midnight Eastern Standard Time on December 31, 2015.
 Press 53 reserves the right to extend the deadline.